-The Council reserves the right to charge towards the costs of any transport travel assistance provided under discretionary arrangements.
+The Council reserves the right to charge towards the costs of any travel assistance provided under discretionary arrangements.

 Travel assistance for 3 and 4-year-old nursery age children attending nursery education provided by the Authority is not a statutory provision.
-Travel assistance will only be offered in exceptional circumstances.
+Travel assistance for this age group will be granted only if the child will be entitled once they reach compulsory school age (5 years old), of which will be provided on a discretionary basis.